What the Great Depression taught us about classical economics

 Modern Monetary Understanding

-The Depression transformed how economists think about money, banking and monetary policy.
+The Depression transformed how economists think about money, banking, and monetary policy.
 Classical theory treated the money supply as relatively unimportant and automatically self-regulating.
 The Depression showed that changes in the money supply and credit conditions can have enormous real economic impacts that markets won’t naturally correct.

 The Banking System’s Special Status